Towards Real-Time Advancement of Underwater Visual Quality with GAN

-In certain cases, the ground truth is hard to obtain.
-Some unsupervised methods have been developed to overcome this difficulty \cite{bib:Do17,bib:ZhPa17,bib:Yi17}.
-Owing to a lack of labeled data, Dong \emph{et al.} designed an unsupervised framework with three stages: learning the shared features, learning the image encoder, and translation.
-This method succeeds in gender transformation and face swapping \cite{bib:Do17}.
-Extending from pix2pix, Zhu \emph{et al.} proposed a general unsupervised framework, namely, CycleGAN \cite{bib:ZhPa17}, whose main idea was the minimization of reconstruction error between two sets of training data.
-Correspondingly, two groups of GANs are employed to realize a bidirectional translation.
-That is, $G_1$ maps the data distribution of set-I into that of set-II, whereas $G_2$ applies vice mapping, and two discriminators guide the respective generators with cycle consistency loss.
-Although CycleGAN works well for the same tasks of pix2pix in an unsupervised way, its performance is not comparable to that of pix2pix.
+In most cases, paired images are hard to obtain, so several unsupervised methods have been developed \cite{bib:Do17,bib:ZhPa17,bib:Liu17}.
+Dong \emph{et~al.} designed an unsupervised framework with three stages, i.e., learning the shared features, learning the image encoder, and translation \cite{bib:Do17}.
+Extending from the pix2pix, Zhu \emph{et~al.} proposed a general unsupervised framework, namely, CycleGAN, whose main idea was the minimization of reconstruction error between two sets of training data \cite{bib:ZhPa17}.
+Liu \emph{et~al.} proposed unsupervised image-to-image translation networks based on shared-latent space assumption, where images could be recovered from latent codes \cite{bib:Liu17}.

-There are also some semi-supervised approaches to an image-to-image translation, such as \cite{bib:La17}.
-However, supervised methods are more suitable for underwater restoration, which demands a precise translation.
-Distinct from aforementioned literature, the supervision in GAN-RS is two-fold.
-That is, despite the paired training data, the target image serves as guidance rather than the output from a desirable generator.
-Meanwhile, the discriminator should learn to distinguish not only real and generated data, but also whether a scene is underwater or not, whereas the generative model should find a compromise.
+To preserve image content, supervised methods are more suitable for underwater restoration.
+Moreover, the supervision of GAN-RS is two-fold.
+That is, despite the paired training data, the target image serves as the supervision of adversarial branch rather than the final ground truth.